ExpressAI/DataLab/docs/task_normalization/progress.md

 # Progress
-List datasets whose are supported by SDK and associated information w.r.t task schema
+List datasets which are supported by SDK and their associated information w.r.t task schema

 |Datasets|Updated Date|Task Schema|Normalized State|Comments|